bile0026/mikrotik_security/README.md

 1. meris vulnerability - checks for indicators of compromise, such as unauthorized users, scripts/files/schedules that are suspected to be leveraged in this attack.
 2. Unauthorized users - checks for user accounts that are not supposed to be on the device compared with a list of known good usernames.

+## Notes:
+* If you are going to run multiple checks this will run them in the order you list them in `check_type`.
+I suggest if you are going to use the `unauth_users` check, I would run that last.
+If you run it before other tasks it could wipe out other user accounts that would be indicators of compromise like in the scenario of the meris vulnerability.
+One of the indicators of compromise with the meris vulnerability is a user created with a name like \*service\*.
+If you ran `unauth_users` before the meris check with remediate it would wipe out those user accounts prior to the meris checks being performed.
+Ultimately the same end result is accomplished, but you may not get the indication where you might want to look into those devices more closely.

 # How to use - Meris check

 > inspired by: https://unimus.net/blog/validating-security-of-mikrotik-routers-network-wide.html